triggermesh/docs/docs/sources/httppoller.md

 ## Deploying an Instance of the HTTP Poller Source

-Open the Bridge creation screen and add a source of type `HTTP Poller`.

-In the Source creation form add the following information:

 - **Name**: all TriggerMesh components need a unique name per namespace.
 - **Broker**: request converted into [CloudEvents][ce] will be sent to this location.
 - **EventType**: string that identifies the purpose for all CloudEvent messages produced from this source.